rl-institut/multi-vector-simulator/docs/model/limitations.rst

 By weighing the energy carriers according to their energy content (Gasoline Gallon Equivalent (GGE)), the MVS might result in values that can't be directly assessed.
 Those ratings affect the calculation of the levelized cost of the energy carriers, but also the minimum renewable energy share constraint.

+..
+TODO: I am not sure I understand what values can't be assessed here?

 .. _limitations-energy_shortage:

 Events of energy shortage or grid interruption cannot be modelled